What the latest science and technology says about one of our greatest challenges

 Indeed, the ocean has by far the largest heat capacity of our climate system: it has stored over nine-tenths of the extra energy in the climate system since 1970.
 Ocean heat content is a fundamental measure of climate change.

-While the ice-sheets are thought to have made small contributions to sea level over the 20th century, this has been accelerating since the early 1990s.
-One important new tool for quantifying the impact of ice-sheets is the GRACE satellite mission, which observed changes to the Earth’s gravity field.
+While the ice sheets are thought to have made small contributions to sea level over the 20th century, this has been accelerating since the early 1990s.
+One important new tool for quantifying the impact of ice-sheets is the changes to the Earth’s gravity field that the GRACE satellite mission observed.

 The acceleration comes from increased flow of ice into the ocean from Greenland and Antarctica and increased surface melting in Greenland (currently Antarctica is too cold for significant surface melting).
 However, we still face challenges in simulating this rapidly changing flow of ice.